Book I — The Drifter

 When your fifth and final Memory is burned, you become Hollow.

-- You remember nothing — no name, no history, no connections.
+• The identity is gone.
+You remember nothing.
+No name, no history, no connections.

 Experience and Progression

 XP is the way your character grows.
-You earn it at session end through the XP Awards system, and you spend it during Downtime through the XP Progression Costs system.
-Both are summarized in their respective reference tables.
+You earn it at session end, and you spend it during Downtime.
+Both are summarized in the xp-awards and xp-progression-costs reference tables.

 Earning XP

-- The Struggle: 1 XP for overcoming a significant threat.
+• The Struggle: 1 XP for overcoming a significant threat (combat, social, or environmental).

-- The Flaw: 1 XP for letting your Tragedy, Secret, or bonds complicate the scene — nomination-based; the rest of the table calls it out for you.
+• The Flaw: 1 XP for letting your Tragedy, Secret, or bonds complicate the scene — nomination-based; the table calls it out for you.

 Typical session: 3–4 XP.